Skip to main content

 • Read emails — List and retrieve emails with search queries, folder filters, or specific message IDs.
 Download individual attachments directly into the workspace for processing without re-fetching the full message.

-• View email threads — Retrieve an entire conversation thread for any message, giving the assignment full context on an ongoing exchange.
+• View email threads — Retrieve an entire conversation thread for any message, giving the agent full context on an ongoing exchange.

 • Send emails — Compose and send messages with support for CC/BCC, HTML formatting, importance levels, and file attachments.